OctopusDeploy/blog/blog/2023-11/page-layout-improvements/index.md

 Insights landing page using the new layout and illustrations.

 ## Continuous Improvement
-We are continuously making improvements to our user experience at Octopus Deploy.
-If you are interested in giving feedback about our experience or would like a sneak peak of upcoming user experience changes you are most welcome to [book in a time](https://calendly.com/emily-pearce-1/octopus-deploy-user-experience-research).
+We continue to make improvements to our user experience at Octopus Deploy.
+Keen to share your feedback?
+Or would like a sneak peek of upcoming user experience changes you are most welcome to [book a time with us](https://calendly.com/emily-pearce-1/octopus-deploy-user-experience-research).